15 April 2020 (updated: 2 December 2024)

 FINAL PWA MEDNAVI DESIGNFinal screens of the mednavi PWA app.

-During a Product Design Workshop for mednavi we sketched out two separate personas of the app’s prospective users: people with cancer diagnosis and their loved ones.
+During a Product Design Workshop for Mednavi we sketched out two separate personas of the app’s prospective users: people with cancer diagnosis and their loved ones.
 This step and the empathy mapping process proved to be key in the process of eliciting the crucial product’s features.

 This is just an example of a challenge all digital healthcare providers will face: how to provide the right solutions aligned with the users’ real needs and do so with grace, openness and most importantly, with empathy?